top of page

 From overheated roofs to overheated bodies, the message is clear: ignoring extreme heat is no longer an option.
 Housing design, tenant health, legal responsibility, and climate disclosure are converging.

-For Homeowners, landlords and property managers, the guide is simple, invest in ventilation, shading, insulation, and solar solutions today.
+For Homeowners, landlords and property managers, the guide is simple, invest in extraction and fresh air systems MVHR and use natural ventilation, shading, insulation, and solar solutions today.
 It’s not just compliance.
-It’s about protecting homeowners and tenants, preserving property, and ensuring long-term value.
+It’s about protecting homeowners and tenants, reducing property maintenance, and ensuring long-term value.

 Reach out to Auckland Skylights Limited, we specialise in roof fixture retrofit technologies for existing buildings and can assist with strategic ventilation and heat-mitigation planning tailored to your property.